HomeAfrican SafarisAfrican Safari Guide

 Masai Mara, Kenya

 Africa is a dynamic and intriguing continent, with several east and southern African countries setting the scene for unique drama and beauty in wildlife encounters and breathtaking scenery.
-Choosing to go on an African safari is the first step, knowing where to go may require a bit more research and narrowing options down to specific countries.
+Choosing to go on an African safari is the first step; knowing where to go may require a bit more research to narrow your options down to specific countries.

-Let one of our Zicasso safari experts guide you in booking your next safari after you find inspiration for your best trip with our African safaris sample itineraries or African safari travel guide.
+Let one of our Zicasso travel experts guide you in booking your safari after you find inspiration for your best trip with our African safaris sample itineraries or African safari travel guide.

 1. 1